FAQs

 My neighbor and I share a driveway.
 Who pays for it?

-• If you own a residential property, this does not affect your fee, as it is calculated using your lot size, not actual impervious surface size.
+• If you own a residential property, this does not affect your fee, as it is calculated using your lot size, not impervious surface size.

-• If you own an agricultural property with an acceptable conservation plan on file with the Howard Soil Conservation District and other impervious on the property, this will not affect your fee ($90).
+• If you own an agricultural property with an acceptable conservation plan on file with the Howard Soil Conservation District and other impervious on the property, this will not affect your fee ($155).

 • In all other cases, you are responsible for all impervious surface within your property lines unless you can provide documentation demonstrating that you are not financially responsible for said impervious.